wanglab-neuro/HighChannelCount-Ephys-Pipeline/pipeline_hms/README.md

 ### 1. Connect to the AI Cluster

-Connect to the AI Cluster using the SSH
+Connect to the O2 Cluster using the SSH
 ```
-ssh <your username>@login.rc.fas.harvard.edu
+ssh <your username>@o2.hms.harvard.edu
 ```
-Please find more information about ways to connect to the cluster in the [handbook](https://kempnerinstitute.github.io/kempner-hpc-handbook/intro.html).
+Please find more information about ways to connect to the cluster in the [O2 Documentation](https://harvardmed.atlassian.net/wiki/spaces/O2/pages).

 ### 2. Preparing Input Data